benhowell/benhowell.github.com/_drafts/the-hero-programmer-and-his-dark-secrets.md

 Document code changes as detailed notes on what and why for every checkin (of course you use version control, don't you?)

-#### Process
-documented software process (how modules/components are supposed to be written, what contracts and/or interfaces they must comply with, what conventions should be used (naming, implemented functionality, API specifications, etc). create templates, create generators that produce those templates, use version control

-A good set of development processes will minimise code obfuscation and reduce the dreaded [big ball of mud][1]

 #### Testing
 http://en.wikipedia.org/wiki/Software_testing